-The edited volume (monography) on Digital spirituality printed by Palacky University Publisher or Cambridge Scholar Publishing will be prepared from the selected papers.
+The edited volume (monography) on Digital spirituality printed by Palacky University Publisher will be prepared from the selected papers, which will be reviewed by two independent reviewers.
 The editorial board of the Reader will apply for the volume to be indexed in Scopus.
-Deadline for full-paper submission (if accepted): 31st December 2022.
+Deadline for chapters submission (if accepted): 31st December 2023.

 Conference fee: 100 Euro all participants (organization of the conference and two dinners included)